tgnemecek/core-website/src/collections/pages/legal.md

   We do not warrant that the quality of any products, services, information, or other material purchased or obtained by you will meet your expectations, or that any errors in the Service will be corrected.

-  SECTION 6 - ACCURACY OF BILLING AND ACCOUNT INFORMATION
+  SECTION 6 – BILLING ACCURACY, ACCOUNT INFORMATION, REFUND POLICY

   We reserve the right to refuse any order you place with us.
 We may, in our sole discretion, limit or cancel quantities purchased per person, per household or per order.
 These restrictions may include orders placed by or under the same customer account, the same credit card, and/or orders that use the same billing and/or shipping address.
 If we make a change to or cancel an order, we may attempt to notify you by contacting the e-mail and/or billing address/phone number provided at the time the order was made.
 We reserve the right to limit or prohibit orders that, in our sole judgment, appear to be placed by dealers, resellers or distributors.